 “Hydraulics” is the field of study related to the mechanical properties of liquid.
-Pumps that are said to be hydraulic are so named because of they take advantage of the mechanical properties of liquid in order to achieve work; all hydraulic pumps have that quality in common.
+Pumps that are said to be hydraulic are so named because they take advantage of the mechanical properties of liquid in order to achieve work; all hydraulic pumps have that quality in common.

-The first category involves hydraulic pumps that operate independent of auxiliary power sources like gas and electric motors.
+The first category involves hydraulic pumps that operate independently of auxiliary power sources like gas and electric motors.
 These hydraulic pump varieties can make use of a liquid’s kinetic energy in order to move it from one place to another.
 These pumps are usually called ram pumps, but they also sometimes go by other names; hydraulic hand pumps, for example, are never referred to as ram pumps, though both machines’ principle of operation is similar.
-Ram pumps are increasingly popular in the developing world because they can be used, without the use of fuel or electricity, to pump water from rivers, streams or other sources to places where it is needed.
+Ram pumps are increasingly popular in the developing world because they can be used, without the use of fuel or electricity, to pump water from rivers, streams, or other sources to places where it is needed.
 Because fuel and electricity can be scarce or expensive in many parts of the developing world, ram pumps are a very attractive water pumping solution.